gpadolina/DeepLearning-notes/DeepLearning/Introduction.md

 The fundamental trick in deep learning is to use this score as a feedback signal to adjust the value of the weights a little, in a direction that will lower the loss score for the current example.
 This adjustment is the job of the *optimizer*, which implements what's called the *Backpropagation* algorithm: the central algorithm in deep learning.
+#### Probabilistic modeling
+*Probabilistic modeling* is the application of the principles of statistics to data analysis.
+It was one of the earliest forms of machine learning and it's still widely used to this day.
+One of the best-known algorithms is the Naive Bayes algorithm.
+Naive Bayes is a type of machine learning classifier based on applying Bayes' theorem while assuming that the features in the input data are all independent.

+A closely related model is the *logistic regression*.
+Don't be misled by its name - logreg is a classification algorithm rather than a regression algorithm.
+It's often the first thing a data scientist will try on a dataset to get a feel for the classification task at hand.